Buying real estate in Vientiane?

 What are the exact steps to buy land in Vientiane right now?

-For a registrable transaction in Vientiane, the typical steps include: (1) obtaining official forms from the Natural Resources and Environment office, (2) getting Village Chief certification confirming no disputes, (3) obtaining a Land Title Accuracy Certificate to verify against official records, (4) completing and notarizing the sale-purchase agreement, (5) paying transfer taxes and registration fees, and (6) registering the transfer to update official records.
+The standard property registration process in Vientiane follows roughly six steps: purchasing official forms from the district Natural Resources and Environment office, obtaining a Village Chief certification confirming no disputes, getting a Land Title Accuracy Certificate verified against registry records and maps, completing the official sale-purchase agreement, having the agreement notarised, and finally paying taxes and fees to complete registration in the official records.

-Key documents you will sign include the official sale-purchase agreement on prescribed forms, applications with local certifications, notarized contracts, and tax payment receipts that become part of the registration file.
+The key documents you will sign during the process in Vientiane include the official sale-purchase agreement on prescribed government forms, applications with local Village Chief certifications, the notarised contract, and tax payment receipts that serve as proof of compliance before the transfer is finalized in the land registry.

-Sources and methodology: we used the World Bank Doing Business 2020 data for Lao PDR and the MOIC Business Formalities Portal.
-We adjusted timelines based on current practitioner feedback.
+Sources and methodology: we reconstructed the step-by-step process from the World Bank Doing Business data for Vientiane, the MOIC Business Formalities portal, and the GIZ systematic land registration briefing.
+We adjusted timelines based on current practice feedback from Vientiane offices.
+Our pack includes a detailed workflow with expected timelines for each step.

 What scams are common when it comes to buying land in Vientiane right now?